Four Things to Know

 - Remember that re-doing famous TV/ film scenes will likely put off casting directors.
 Instead, consider filming original material inspired by the shows and characters that best suit your type.

 - Likewise be discerning about the editing process.
-Your editor should highlight your best takes and moments from the shoot.
+Your editor should highlight your best takes and moments from the shoot, and should use a variety of angles so it doesn't simply cut back and forth between you and the other actor.

 2. You must make sure your scene is branded for you and your career.